Focus on the fundamentals

 For the last couple years I've been entrenched in a project management role which I have enjoyed, but for better or worse, I've probably spent more time in meetings, than writing code.
 But recently, I've become more involved in development process again, and I'm enjoying my work more than I have in a long time.

-To be honest, the guys on my team, which I'm fortunate enough to say are damn brilliant developers, are more in tune with the intricacies of our current platform than I am.
+To be honest, my team, which I'm fortunate enough to say consists of damn brilliant developers, are more in tune with the intricacies of our current platform than I am.
 Linq expressions don't exactly flow from my fingers like water.
 At the same time, as a technical leader, I have to be realistic and realize that I'm never going to know everything that every specialist does.
 That isn't my job.

 Contrary to what some may believe, modern day web development is a complex affair involving everything from graphic design, cross browser DOM manipulation, and logic manipulation to network and database administration.
 Our system even has a healthy dose of scientific programming that I don't dare claim any expertise about.
 There is a lot to know, and frankly I'm never going to know everything that a CSS specialist would.
 At the same time it is likely that I know a lot more about Linux network programming than a CSS specialist, and that's ok.
 It has to be that way.

 So as the person responsible for an application from soup to nuts, what can I bring to table, even though I have no idea what that -moz-box-direction line in our CSS file does?
 The fundamentals.

 I've started a list of some concepts I personally value.
 Each manager might have a different value system, but I do think it is a good idea to consider what you do find important and actively pursue those values.